HabitatFramework/UserGuide/preface/preface.rst

 :doc:`../database/database` outlines the database structure and how to adapt the data for local requirements.

-:doc:`../faq/faq` has a list of commonly asked questions and their answers.
+:doc:`FAQ <../faq/faq>` has a list of commonly asked questions and their answers.

 :doc:`../appendix/appendix` introduces tips for optimising performance and known issues with the tool.